 Bridge To Safety

 Unfortunately, people with disabilities are at higher risk of experiencing abuse and/or assault than the rest of the population.
-To combat this, Able SC has formed a partnership with Sexual Trauma Services of the Midlands and YWCA of the Upper Lowlands.
+To combat this, Able SC has formed a partnership with Pathways to Healing and YWCA of the Upper Lowlands.

 This project, funded through the US Department of Justice’s Office on Violence Against Women, seeks to create permanent changes within all three organizations that result in accessible, safe, and effective services for people with disabilities who have been impacted by interpersonal violence.